nowafinance/nowa-zk/docs/operations/project-update.md

-# Circuit Update & Full Reset Guide
+# Project Update & Full Reset Guide

-This guide covers procedures when the ZK circuit changes, requiring key regeneration and contract redeployment.
+This guide covers procedures when the ZK-Tan codes changes, most of the time it require key regeneration and contract redeployment again.

 ---